vyavasthita/indian-insurance/README.md

 3. Go to root directory 'indian-insurance'.

 I have used 'www.gmail.com' with some tweaks to emails.

+# Blacklisting if email

+I have created an API endpoint for marking emails as blacklisted.
+This is to avoid manual addition of email in database.

+Go to browser and hit url -> <domain>/api/user/blacklist

+Type: POST

+content-type: multipart/form-data

+URL: <domain>/api/user/blacklist

+Json Payload:

+{
+  "email_address": "<Email>",
+  "reason": ""
+}

 # Option 1 (Live environment without any configuration)
 This application is deployed to 'https://render.com/'.